Mean Field Limit for Coulomb-Type Flows: Introduction

 Let us now present the short proof of \eqref{wsu} as it will be a model for the main proof.
-We focus on the dissipative case (the conservative one is an easy adaptation) and still the Coulomb case for simplicity.
+We focus on the dissipative case (the conservative one is an easy adaptation) and still the Coulomb case for simplicity with no additional interaction $\F$ (when present, the additional terms can be absorbed thanks to the dissipation).
 Let $\mu_1$ and $\mu_2$ be two solutions to \eqref{limeq} and $h_i=\g* \mu_i$ the associated potentials, which solve \eqref{eqdelta}.
 Let us compute

 In the right-hand side, we recognize from \eqref{divstres} the divergence of the stress-energy tensor $[h_1-h_2, h_1-h_2]$, hence

 so if $\nab^2 h_2$ is bounded, we may integrate by parts the right-hand side and bound it pointwise by and the claimed result follows by Gronwall's lemma.